 - Select background copy layer and convert to a Smart Object

-- Go to Filter – Blur gallery and select Tilt-Shift Blur
+- Go to Filter – Blur gallery and select Tilt-Shift Blur for the effect in this shot

 - The tool has three main parts – the center to 2 solid lines – this is where everything will remain sharp, the solid lines to 2 dotted lines – this is where the blur will blend into the area beyond the dotted lines where the maximum blur will be placed.